What if preventing respiratory illnesses such as COVID-19 and influenza were as easy as a quick spritz of nasal spray every morning?

 "Our plan is that this would be administered as a nasal or oral spray, allowing it to be suspended in the lungs or settle on the surface of airways and lungs.
 When a person breathes in the COVID-19 virus, the virus will be fooled into binding to the decoy receptor and not the ACE2 receptors on cells," Cui said.

 And because the filaments attract SARS-CoV-2's characteristic spike protein, it should work equally well on any current or future variants, the researchers predict.

 The team tested its design in mouse models and found their filament not only was present in the rodents' lungs up to 24 hours later, but also elicited no obvious damage to lungs structures or inflammation, suggesting that fACE2 may be retained in the lungs for a period of time, and is safe.

-While the team's original approach was to design a preventative therapeutic, they say that it also may have the potential to treat people with active COVID-19 infections by thwarting replication of newly acquired viruses.
+While the team's original approach was to design a preventive therapeutic, they say that it also may have the potential to treat people with active COVID-19 infections by thwarting replication of newly acquired viruses.

 "We think that fACE2 could also be used on other respiratory viruses that use the ACE2 receptor to infiltrate cells.
 The filament design is versatile and can be modified to carry various therapeutic proteins that target different receptors," Jia said.

-Other Johns Hopkins researchers on the team include Jamie Spangler, Jason Villano, Andrew Pekosz and Cory Brayton, and graduate students and postdoctoral researchers including Caleb Anderson, Qiong Wang, David Stern, Elissa Leonard, Boran Sun, Kyle Fergie, and Chang-yong Choi.
+Other Johns Hopkins researchers on the team include Jamie Spangler, Jason Villano, Andrew Pekosz, and Cory Brayton, and graduate students and postdoctoral researchers including Caleb Anderson, Qiong Wang, David Stern, Elissa Leonard, Boran Sun, Kyle Fergie, and Chang-yong Choi.